storageos/storageos.github.io/_docs/reference/labels.md

 ```bash
 storageos pool update --label-add storageos.com/overcommit=20 default
 ```
-This would result in being able to create volumes whose total capacity exceeds the capacity of the underlying node by 20%.
-It is not possible to create a volume whose capacity exceeds the capacity of underlying nodes as StorageOS volumes must always be able to fit on an underlying node.
+This would result in the total pool volume being increased by 20% and the maximum possible volume size being increased by 20%.
+If you have 120GB pool spread over 3 nodes with 40GB disks then the maximum volume size is 40GB.
+If you overcommit by 20% then the new pool is 144GB and the new maximum volume size is 48GB.

+If you have hetrogenous node capacities then it is important to keep in mind that a volume cannot be provisioned on a node without a capacity that is equal to, or larger than the volume size.

+For example if you have a 250GB pool, which is made up of a 200GB node and a 50GB node then you cannot schedule volumes larger than 50GB on the 50GB node.
+If you overcommit by 10% then you can schedule volumes up to 55GB on the 50GB node, and volumes up to 220GB on the 200GB node.

 ## Deprecated labels